 All nontuberculous mycobacteria are resistant to pyrazinamide.

-In children 1 to 5 yr, chronic submaxillary and submandibular cervical lymphadenitis is commonly due to MAC or M. scrofulaceum.
+In children 1 to 5 years of age, chronic submaxillary and submandibular cervical lymphadenitis is commonly due to MAC or Mycobacterium scrofulaceum.
 It is presumably acquired by oral ingestion of soil organisms.

 Diagnosis is usually by excisional biopsy.